-In this article we are going to discuss on the topic “How to identify revenue expenditure”.
+In this article, we are going to discuss the topic “How to identify revenue expenditure”.

 Mrs. Sujana, working as a Teacher in a private school.
 She has a Housing loan EMI of Rs.8,711.
-The amount of EMI is to be paid on 7th of every month.
-But she has no enough money.
+The amount of EMI is to be paid on the 7th of every month.
+But she has not enough money.

-A 33-Year Old Software employee Mr.Srikanth, who earns Rs.50,000 as a Salary.
+A 33-Year Old Software employee Mr.Srikanth earns Rs.50,000/- as a Salary.
 But he always ends the month with almost no reserves.
-He doesn’t have money at least for Petrol or for Movie tickets or Provisions etc. by the end of the month due to excessive outside dinners & buying of clothes.
+He doesn’t have money at least for Petrol or for Provisions etc. by the end of the month due to excessive outside dinners & unnecessary shopping.

-Normally it’s the case of most of the salaried employees.
+Normally it’s the case for most of salaried employees.

 Before that one should understand what the different types of expenses are.
 And one of them is “Revenue expenditure”.